-This year’s Homecoming Parade will be on Sunday, October 16th.
-Over the past 33 years, the Homecoming Parade has become the longest running event of UConn Homecoming.
-This year the parade will kick off Homecoming Week.
+This year’s Homecoming Parade will be on Sunday, October 15th.
+Over the past 34 years, the Homecoming Parade has become the longest running event of UConn Homecoming.

 Both the community and the University enthusiastically await the arrival of this parade each year.
 Judges will be asked to look for originality, group spirit, theme representation and overall presentation quality when judging the parade units.

 This year, there will be a number of changes to the parade participation, so please read carefully.